 Tamsin is a Registered Professional Planner with over ten years of experience as a planner, project manager, facilitator and sustainability specialist with municipal and provincial levels of government, First Nations and the private sector.
 Her experience ranges from watershed-level sustainability planning with First Nations to urban development planning.
 Tamsin has developed an internationally recognized expertise in climate change adaptation and natural hazard risk management and communication.

-Tamsin led development of the first Climate Change Adaptation Strategy in Canada that follows the ICLEI framework – the City of Vancouver’s Adaptation Strategy http://vancouver.ca/green-vancouver/climate-change-adaptation-strategy.aspx.
-As project manager and author of the strategy she has also been responsible for implementing the strategy and monitoring progress.
+Tamsin led the development of the first Climate Change Adaptation Strategy in Canada that follows the ICLEI framework – the City of Vancouver’s Adaptation Strategy http://vancouver.ca/green-vancouver/climate-change-adaptation-strategy.aspx.
+As project manager and author of the strategy, she has also been responsible for implementing the strategy and monitoring progress.
 Development and implementation of the Strategy relied on strong project management skills and relationships throughout the organization and with partners.
 Tamsin has a large, international network of adaptation colleagues, climate scientists, and adaptation subject matter experts.

-Tamsin’s experience includes development planning providing valuable background in how cities are built and in structured decision-making, an important element of all planning initiatives.
+Tamsin’s experience includes development planning providing a valuable background in how cities are built and in structured decision-making, an important element of all planning initiatives.